LTUC/amman-dotnet-401d2/Curriculum/Class07/lab/README.md

 ### Code Snippets

 Here is my logic for my "ReturnBook".
-If you choose to use it, please comment the code explicitely on what is going on.
+If you choose to use it, please comment the code explicitly on what is going on.

 ```csharp
      static void ReturnBook()